mlochbaum/BQN/tutorial/expression.md

 This ordering is more consistent with the rule that a 1-modifier's operand should go to its left.
 If we tried going from right to left we'd end up with `×(˜∘+)`, which uses `˜` as an operand to `∘`.
 But a modifier can't be used as an operand.
 To make it work we'd have to give 1-modifiers a higher precedence than 2-modifiers.

 In fact, the rules for modifiers are exactly the same as those for functions, but reversed.
-So why is there a distinction between 1- and 2-modifiers, when for functions we can look to the left to see whether there is a left argument?
+So why is there a distinction between 1- and 2-modifiers, when for functions we can look to the left to see whether there's a left argument?
 The reason is that it's natural to follow a 1-modifier by a subject or function that isn't supposed to be its operand.
 Using an example from the last section, `+˜ 3` has a subject to the right of the 1-modifier `˜`.
 Even worse, `+˜ ÷ 3` looks just like `+∘ ÷ 3`, but it's two functions `+˜` and `÷` applied to `3` while the version with Atop is a single function `+∘÷` applied to `3`.
 So the two-layer system of functions and modifiers forces modifiers to have a fixed number of operands even though every function (including those derived by applying modifiers) can be called with one or two arguments.

-Remember that 1-modifiers are all superscripts?
+Remember how 1-modifiers are all superscripts?
 The characters for 2-modifiers use a different rule: each contains an *unbroken* circle (that is, lines might touch it but not go through it).
 The 2-modifiers in BQN are the combinators `∘○⊸⟜⊘`, the sort-of-combinators  `⌾◶⍟`, and the not-at-all-combinators `⎉⚇⎊`.
-And the functions that make that unbroken circle rule necessary are written `⌽⍉`.
+And the functions that make that "unbroken" part necessary are written `⌽⍉`.
 Since every primitive is a function, 1-modifier, or 2-modifier, you can always tell what type (and role) it has: a superscript is a 1-modifier, an unbroken circle makes it a 2-modifier, and otherwise it's a function.

 ## Summary